-OSHA citations inform the employer and employees about the regulations and standards that may have been violated, and of the proposed length of time set for their abatement.
-The employer will receive the OSHA citations by certified mail.
-The employer must post a copy of each OSHA citation, at or near the place a violation occurred, for three days or until the violation is abated, whichever is longer.
+OSHA then issues a citation that informs the employer of any regulations and standards they may have violated, along with proposed penalties.
+The employer must post a copy of each OSHA citation at or near the place where a violation occurred for three days or until the violation is abated, whichever is longer.

 OSHA citations are not issued as a penalty for an injury or fatality.
 They are issued to address violations of OSHA standards and for safety hazards identified by the OSHA compliance officer.